robmaidment/ansible-archlinux-old/README.md

-Archliunx installation for my daily use
+Archlinux installation for my daily use
 =======================================

 Ansible files for installation of Archliunx with my dev env installed.